mporrato/alpine-h700/README.md

 The scripts require the following software:

 - `make` (specifically, GNU Make) to orchestrate the build and track dependencies
 - `python3` to run some of the provided scripts; only modules from the standard library are used
 - `sgdisk` to manipulate GPT partition tables
 - `guestfish` to manipulate filesystem images without root privileges
+- `fakeroot` to inject custom configuration files into the rootfs image without root privileges
 - `podman` to provide an Alpine Linux environment
 - `qemu-user-static-aarch64` to enable `podman` to run aarch64 container
   images on a different architecture like x86_64

-An image of a stock SD card is required in order to extract components that are specific to the H700 SoC that do not have open source alternatives yet; those components are:
+An image of a stock SD card is required in order to extract components that are specific to the H700 SoC that do not have open source alternatives yet;
+those components are:

 - the SPL
 - the U-Boot bootloader